expressots/expresso-site-doc/docs/overview/application.md

 ```

 :::caution SPOILER ALERT
-The goal with this functionality is to allow developers to load environment variables based on the environment the server is running on.
-For example, if the server is running on development, load the .env.dev file, if the server is running on staging, load the .env.stg file, and if the server is running on production, load the .env.prod file.
-Also, we are planning to load environment variables from remote sources such as AWS Parameter Store, AWS Secrets Manager, Azure Key, Vault, etc.
+The goal of this functionality is to allow developers to load environment variables based on the environment the server is running on.
+For example, if the server is running on development, load the .env.dev file, if the server is running on staging, load the .env.stg file, etc..
+We are also planning to load environment variables from remote sources such as AWS Parameter Store, AWS Secrets Manager, Azure Key Vault, etc..
 :::

-## Application lifecycle hooks
+## Application Lifecycle Hooks

-Another important aspect of the Application class is life cycle hooks.
-These hooks allow developers to execute code before, after and on the server shutdown.
-Important to note that in order to take advantage of these hooks, developers must created an App Class extending the Application class and override the methods as needed.
+Another important aspect of the Application class is lifecycle hooks.
+These hooks allow developers to execute code before, after and on server shutdown.
+It is important to note that in order to take advantage of these hooks, developers must create an App class extending the Application class and override the methods as needed.
 The following example shows the life cycle hooks available at the moment:

 ```typescript
     /* Add any service that you want to be initialized before the server starts */